Chevrotain/chevrotain/packages/website/docs/guide/performance.md

     });
     ```

-    Instead such a rule's contents should be (manually) in-lined in its call sites.
+    Instead, such a rule's contents should be (manually) inlined in its call sites.

-3.  **Avoid \*\_SEP DSL methods (MANY_SEP / AT_LEAST_ONE_SEP).**

-    The \*\_SEP DSL methods also collect the separator Tokens parsed.
-Creating these arrays has a small overhead (several percentage).
-    Which is a complete waste in most cases where those separators tokens are not needed for any output data structure.